mrocklin/slides/dask-tech-share.md

 <hr>

-The goal here isn't to teach you these things, but to give a flavor of the relevant issues.
+The goal here isn't to teach you these topics, but to give a flavor of the relevant issues.

 ### Dask inlining and avoiding temporaries